 Installation

 This article provides instructions on bootstrap and configuration of the Linux system on the FIBER device.
-The platform is based on Compute Module 4, and industrial version of the popular Raspberry Pi 4 platform.
+The platform is based on Compute Module 4, an industrial version of the popular Raspberry Pi 4 platform.

 In the article, we use two terms: